Volksfest/LiLiKin/README.md

 line_b = exp(phi * line_ref) * line_a

+See Screw::acos3()

 ### Rodriguez Formula

-Another important operation is the Rodriguez-Formula for lines to actually compute:
+Another important operation is the Generalized Rodriguez-Formula for lines to actually compute:

 exp(phi * line)

+See DualFrame::DualFrame(const DualSkewProduct &argument)